arvdsar/MQTT_NeoPixel_Status_Multiple_Improved/README.md

 _As long as you have the configuration page open this green and red led will be displayed.
 Close the webpage (and reset the device) to get it running.

 ![alt text](https://www.vdsar.net/wordpress/wp-content/uploads/2020/12/ledoffset.jpg "Demo of original position vs offset position")

+### 3.2.3.
+Led brightness ###
+You can set the brightness of the Leds on a value between 5 and 200. (if you really want and your powersupply can handle it you could change the max to 255 in the source code).
+Each LED Pixel is a Red, Green and Blue led.
+Each drawing up to 20 mA.
+So a bright white pixel draws 3 x 20 mA = 60 mA.
+All 12 LED Pixels on full white means a current of 720 mA.
+The Wemos D1 onboard power regulator can handle max 500 mA.
+So with 200 instead of 255 as max and not using white pixels it should be fine.

 ## 3.3.
 Change configuration ##
 Browse to the IP of your device and it will show the current setting and a link to the configuration page.
 Once you visit this page it will show the Led offset indicator.